 - How to take great pictures with the Nikon D3300

 1. Tiffen 52mm UV protection filter

-With a modicum of caution, you should be able to keep your lens safe on a typical day of shooting.
-But if you are working in rugged conditions, with a lot of mud, dust or other debris, one of the best Nikon accessories—really, one of the best accessories for any camera— is a UV filter to protect your lens.
+If you're careful, you should be able to keep your lens safe on a typical day of shooting.
+But if you're working in rugged conditions, with a lot of mud, dust or other debris, one of the best Nikon accessories — really, one of the best accessories for any camera — is a UV filter to protect your lens.
 This Tiffen model fits the kit lens that comes with all D3000-series and many other Nikon cameras, and it's also available in a 'Haze' version if that's a particular issue where you're shooting.
-For other lenses, check the "filter size" spec to select the proper filter.
+For other lenses, check the "filter size" spec to select the correct one.

 2. Tiffen 52mm circular polarizer filter

-Bright sunlight hurts many shots, especially on water, due to glare.
+Bright sunlight hurts many shots, especially over water, due to glare.
 A polarizing filter makes for one of the best Nikon accessories, as it cuts the glare for sharper images and also enhances color and contrast.
 This 52mm filter size fits Nikon's 18-55mm kit lens, but it’s also available for different-diameter lenses.
 Plus, it's available in a low-light version for if you're shooting in darker conditions.